 WBC heavyweight champion Deontay Wilder makes the 10th

-In their first fight Ortiz made a solid start and was ahead by the end of 4 rounds, but Wilder started to land his more powerful shots in the 5th which resulted in a knockdown.
-Ortiz got up and came straight back with his heavy southpaw jab but Wilder was now looking to finish matters with his wild but hurtfull
+In their first fight, Ortiz made a solid start and was ahead by the end of 4 rounds, but Wilder started to land his more powerful shots in the 5th which resulted in a knockdown.
+Ortiz got up and came straight back with his heavy southpaw jab but Wilder was now looking to finish matters with his wild but hurtful

-Wilder had to come through a difficult 7th round when Ortiz landed a hard counter left hook that had the champion holding on to survive until the rounds end, and without the bell ringing when it did we might have seen the big Cuban crowned champion.
+Wilder had to come through a difficult 7th round when Ortiz landed a hard counter left hook that had the champion holding on to survive until the end of the round, and without the bell ringing when it did we might have seen the big Cuban crowned champion.
 But Wilder came out for the 8th looking like he had recovered during the break.

 The feeling going into the rematch is that team Wilder believes that the 40-year-old Cuban has reached the peak of his powers and is now on the slide.
 If so then Wilder can end their rivalry conclusively before facing Fury for the second time in 2020.

-Prediction: Wiilder to win by stoppage by the halfway mark.
+Prediction: Wilder to win by stoppage by the halfway mark.